Setting the Sender ID on SMS Messages

 New Zealand Sender ID Rules

-In New Zealand, all A2P (Application-to-Person) messaging—which includes any SMS sent from a computer or application to a mobile phone must use a Short Code.
-This is a 3-digit to 6-digit number authorized by New Zealand mobile network operators.
+In New Zealand, all A2P Messaging (any SMS sent from a computer or application to a mobile phone) must use a Short Code.
+This is a 3-digit to 6-digit number authorised by New Zealand mobile network operators (Spark, One NZ and 2degrees) and monitored by the New Zealand Department of Internal Affairs.

 • The Rule: You cannot send computer-based business SMS from a standard 021/022/027 mobile number.
-The Mobile Networks work with New Zealand's Department of Internal Affairs will block these messages to prevent spam.
+The mobile networks work with New Zealand's Department of Internal Affairs to block these messages and prevent spam.

 Shared vs. Dedicated Short Codes